Church of the Blessed Sacrament - New York City (Photo: John Rust)

 Solid State switching and coupling

-James A. Konzelman Organs, of Maplewood, NJ, rebuilt the 1950 Casavant organ, culminating in 2005.
+The present organ, originally built in 1950 by Casavant Frères of Canada, was rebuilt in 2005 by James A. Konzelman Organs, of Maplewood, N.J.
 Konzelman rescaled and revoiced many ranks, added new pipework, releathered chests, and rebuilt the wind regulators and the electro-pneumatic Swell and Choir expression mechanisms.
 The Casavant console received an overhaul with new drawknob terraces and name boards, new all-electric drawknob units and tilting tablets, new manual piston rails and pistons, new toe pistons, and a new pedalboard.
 Also installed was a new Solid State relay and switching system, a new Solid State capture combination action, and a new 6.5 HP Ventus blower.

 Great Organ (Manual II) – 61 notes (7-1/4" and 5-1/2" wind pressure)